sontek/sontek_net/sontek-frontend/posts/2023/local_k8s_with_kind.md

 ```

 There are a few critical options here.
 The first is the annotation to rewrite
-the path so it doesn't include `/httpbin/` when it sends the request to the
+the path so it does not include `/httpbin/` when it sends the request to the
 service and then the `path` and `pathType` so it knows which paths to send to
 which service.